Mary Alice Sarvis: Later life

 Throughout her adult life, Sarvis resided in Oakland and Berkeley.
 She never married but maintained close friendships with many other school guidance and mental health professionals.
 Many of these friends partnered with Sarvis on publications.
 Marianne Pennekamp of the Oakland School District coauthored Collaboration in School Guidance.
 Lydia Rapoport and Blanche Garcia also cowrote articles with Sarvis for scholarly journals.
 Professional aims dominated her private life, and even these coauthors, who counted themselves as close friends of Sarvis, knew little of her family background and personal history.

 In other ways, her work consumed her private life.
 When established channels failed to meet the needs of the individuals and communities she served, Sarvis took it upon herself to find solutions at personal cost.
 When a young man Sarvis knew from her work lacked the funds to pay for graduate school, for example, she provided him with a loan so he could pursue his schooling.
-Mary's sister Elizabeth "Betty" Luse commented that Mary was "so busy with her professional life that she did not have time for hobbies."
+Her sister, Elizabeth "Betty" Luse, commented that Mary was "so busy with her professional life that she did not have time for hobbies."

 Politically, Sarvis leaned left.
 "Mayor Joseph E. Smith of Oakland invited her to serve on the "Committee for City Unity," founded in 1947 as an effort to improve relations between people of different national, racial, and religious origins."
 Sarvis opposed bureaucracy and supported diversity, arguing for the "defeat of the machine men" in local politics.

-Agents recorded her presence at a 1953 meeting of the East Bay Committee for American Activities, a group formed “for the express purpose of opposing the House Committee [on Un-American Activities, HUAC].
+Agents recorded her presence at a 1953 meeting of the East Bay Committee for American Activities, a group formed "for the express purpose of opposing the House Committee [on Un-American Activities, HUAC].
 Her brother, David Sarvis, lived in nearby Mill Valley and worked as a draftsman; he had a rich career in amateur drama, landing a bit part in the blacklisted communist film "Salt of the Earth."
 Her closest sibling was her younger brother, Alva Taylor Sarvis, who studied at the Oakland School of Arts and Crafts (later called the California College of the Arts) and the University of New Mexico.
 A. T. Sarvis went on to have a career as a printmaker and professor of art.